 EH was a youth that was using substances daily, running away from home, not attending school, and engaging in risk behaviors.
-Her clinician partnered with SUTS services to ensure continuity of care from both systems of care.
+Her clinician partnered with Substance Use Treatment Services (SUTS) to ensure continuity of care from both systems of care.
 She is now attending school consistently, achieving passing grades, no longer uses substances daily and no amphetamine use, and has stopped running away.